open-rmf/rmf-web/README.md

 ## RoMi-dashboard

-Hello! `romi-dashboard` is a web application that provides overall visualization and control over the RoMi-H system.
+Hello! `romi-dashboard` is a web application that provides overall visualization and control over the RoMi system.

 ## Setup